Modelling trajectories and mechanisms of childhood hip dysplasia

 Research Methodology

-2. I will investigate whether there are various phenotypes that have different underlying mechanisms.
+2. Gain novel knowledge regarding causal factors of dysplastic growth and whether there are various phenotypes that have different underlying mechanisms.

 Financiële details & Tijdlijn